Haribhusal320/Portfolio_Website/README.md

 This is my personal portfolio website built using React, Tailwind CSS, and daisyUI.
-The site showcases my skills, education, and projects, providing visitors with an overview of my journey as a frontend developer.
+The site showcases my skills, education, and experiences, providing visitors with an overview of my journey as a Product Engineer.
 Feel free to explore and learn more about me.